Thursday, September 22, 2022

 Broiling Cauldrons

 Witches rarely devote themselves entirely to acts of the Primal; instead, they combine Occult magic with profound, more applied techniques.
-The Republic makes a notable distinction between their work and the work of an Artisan, for Witches combine the effects of both worlds, creating something else entirely.
-Fast-acting movements combined with a slow, methodical outlook provide a perspective within the world of magic completely unlike its contemporaries.
+The Republic makes a distinction between their work and the work of an Artisan, for Witches combine the effects of both worlds, creating a field of study utterly alien to its contemporaries.

 Community